KC-135 Crashes In Western Iraq, Six Crew Members Killed

 Key Takeaways:

-• A U.S. Air Force KC-135 Stratotanker crashed in western Iraq during a combat mission, killing four of the six crew members on board.
+• A U.S. Air Force KC-135 Stratotanker crashed in western Iraq during a combat mission, killing all six crew members on board.

-• The incident involved another aircraft in "friendly airspace," but U.S. Central Command stated the crash was not due to hostile or friendly fire, and an investigation is underway.
+• The aircraft was involved in an incident with another plane, which landed safely, and the crash was not attributed to hostile or friendly fire; an investigation is underway.

-• The tanker was supporting U.S. operations connected to the ongoing conflict involving Iran, highlighting the role of the aging KC-135 fleet, which is gradually being replaced by the KC-46A.
+• The tanker was supporting U.S. operations related to the ongoing conflict involving Iran.

 See a mistake?
 Contact us.